Literacy & Lights

 Why is the project needed?

 In Namuwongo, many children face significant barriers to education, including limited access to electricity and reading materials.
 Without the ability to study after dark, children struggle to keep up with their learning, and many families are unaware of the importance of supporting literacy at home.
-This project fills these gaps by providing both the resources and educational opportunities that children need to thrive.
-The programme not only equips children with essential literacy skills but also educates parents on how to support their children’s learning.
+Literacy and Lights fills these gaps by providing both the resources and educational opportunities that children need to thrive.
+The project not only equips children with essential literacy skills but also educates parents on how to support their children’s learning.

 About the Project